So Many to Choose From! How to Find the Right Counsellor for You

 Not all mental health professionals provide the same services.
 Here’s a quick breakdown:

-If you’re looking for someone to talk to about emotions, life challenges, and ways to move forward, a counsellor or psychotherapist is likely what you need.
+If you’re looking for someone to talk to about emotions, life challenges, and ways to move forward, a counsellor and/or a psychotherapist is likely what you need.

 How do I know if a therapist is professionally trained?

-Believe it or not, in the UK, counselling isn’t legally regulated.
-However, most qualified counsellors will have undergone training endorsed by a professional body and are registered with them.
+In the UK, counselling isn’t legally regulated.
+However, most qualified counsellors will have undergone training certified by a professional body and then go on to be registered with a membership body as a sign of ethical practice.

 What type of therapy approach is a ‘good’ one?